 Bali is a beautiful island in the province of Indonesia.
 Known for its white sand beaches, bright green paddy fields and vast temples and underwater life, it ticks so many boxes for travellers.

 The mere mention of Bali evokes thoughts of a paradise.
 It’s more than a place; it’s a mood, an aspiration, a tropical state of mind.

 This stunning island, which stretches out for around 4000km, is not short on opportunities to maximise fun and adventure – and it doesn’t hurt that it’s all so affordable.
 From underwater dreamscapes to over-land trekking and lush green jungles, Bali has it all for the tourist that likes to get out and about, really seeing what the country is made of.

 Or maybe relaxation is more your speed?
 Not to worry – there are plenty of spots where you can pamper yourself, eat your fill (again at incredible prices – yes!) and enjoy a few days of full-on luxury.
-Why not grab a group of girlfriends and book a beautiful villa in Bali to add to give yourselves the very best spot to unwind?

 Whatever your reason for travelling to this Indonesian island paradise, we recommend you fill at least some of your days with adventure though!
 Whether it’s the more sedate variety or something to really get your adrenaline pumping – there’s something for everyone here.